SRU Conducts Detachment Change of Responsibility Ceremony

 |0

-This work, SRU Conducts Detachment Change of Responsibility Ceremony [Image 11 of 11], by Justin Moeller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SRU Conducts Detachment Change of Responsibility Ceremony, by Justin Moeller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT